revature-curricula-tracker/curricula-tracker-backend/README.md

 # Features

+The Curricula Tracker backend allows the user to create, read, update, and delete any Curriculum, Topic, or Technology objects in the database.
+Please find the details of all methods available at the API endpoints in the usage section below.

 # Getting Started

+To install and deploy...

 # Usage

+* All curriculum end points are available at /curriculum/...
+  - /add : insert a curriculum by sending a curriculum object in the body of a post request
+  - / : finds all curricula and returns a list
+  - /findId/<id> : finds a specific curricula by its id number in the path variable
+  - /findName/<name> : finds a specific curricula by name as a path variable
+  - /update : updates a curricula object from a post request body
+  - /deleteById/<id> : deletes a curricula by its id as a path variable
+* All topic end points are available at /topics/...
+  - /add : inserts a topic by taking an object in the body of a post request
+  - / : finds all topics returned as a list
+  - /<id> : finds a specific topic by its id as a path variable
+  - /search/<name> : finds a topic by name as a path variable
+  - /<id> : updates a topic by taking its id as a path variable and topic object in the body of a put request
+  - /<id> : delete a topic by id by sending a delete request with id as a path variable
+* All technology end points are available at /tech/...
+  - /add : inserts a technology object from the body of a post request
+  - / : finds all technologies returned as a list
+  - /<id> : finds a specific technology by its id in a path variable
+  - /search/<name> : finds a technology by taking its name as a path variable
+  - /<id> : update a technology by sending a patch request with id in the path and object the body
+  - /<id> : delete a technology by sending a delete request with the id as a path varible

 # Contributors
 Teams were divided into threes to pilot construction of the three major entities used in this sprint.